vistadataproject/documents/Planning/periop_medicine/README.md

 # VA Perioperative Medicine Reports
-VA Anesthesiology, Surgery, and Critical Care Medicine analytical, operational, and qualilty reporting based real-time data from a local production clone system of all VA VISTA system.
+VA Anesthesiology, Surgery, and Critical Care Medicine  real-time analytical, operational, and qualilty reporting

-This is a collaboration of the VISTA Data Program with the Palo Alto VA Medical Center to create real-time web-based operational reports based on the VISTA Data Project infrastructure.
-This will rely specifically on nodeVISTA,  the VISTA Query Service (VQS), and Javascript visualization libraries such as D3.js.
-No legacy M code, RPCs, Fileman knowledge, nor any additional software will be required.
+This is a collaboration of the VISTA Data Program with the Palo Alto VA Medical Center to create real-time web-based operational reports against live, production VISTA systems leveraging the VISTA Data Project infrastructure.
+This will rely mostly on nodeVISTA,  the VISTA Query Service (VQS), and Javascript visualization libraries such as D3.js.
+No legacy M code, RPCs, Fileman knowledge, nor any other software, service, or expense will be required.
+This is effectively an "embedded analytics and visualization" capability for all production VISTA systems.

 ## Data Analytics and Operational Reporting